ultimate271/notes/tolkien/ringsofpower.md

 shards of the sword were cherished during many lives of Men by the heirs of Isildur; and their line, from father to son, remained unbroken.

+### Gondor endures, and the White Tree of Gondor continues to grow
 In the south the realm of Gondor endured, and for a time its splendour grew, until it recalled the wealth and majesty of Númenor ere it fell High towers the people of Gondor built, and strong places, and havens of many ships; and the